EMaQ: Expected-Max Q-Learning Operator for Simple Yet Effective Offline and Online RL: Experiments

-\paragraph{Gauging Difficulty of Offline RL Tasks} A very eye-catching result in above figures is that \textbf{in almost all settings of the standard Mujoco environments (Figures \ref{fig:ablation} and \ref{fig:mujocoplots}), $\bm{N=5}$ significantly improves upon $\bm{\muas}$ and in most settings matches or exceeds significantly beyond previously reported results}.
-In the medium-expert setting this may have been expected: After the initial timesteps, the trajectories for medium and expert behavior policies may deviate in the state-space, making $\muas$ behave as the expert in those states; if the learned policy could make the right decisions in the first timesteps, it could then remain close to $\muas$ and be a very good policy.
-However, the results in the random, medium, and mixed settings suggest that \textbf{EMaQ with very low values of $\bm{N}$ may be useful as a litmus test for understanding to what extent the base behavior policy needs to be modified for obtaining a performant policy}.
+A very eye-catching result in above figures is that in almost all settings of the standard Mujoco environments (Figures \ref{fig:ablation} and \ref{fig:mujocoplots}), just $N=5$ significantly improves upon $\muas$ and in most settings matches or exceeds significantly beyond previously reported results.
+Concretely, this means that in the HalfCheetah-Random setting, if at each state we sample $5$ actions uniformly random and choose the best one under the learned Q-value function, we convert a random policy with return 0 to a policy with return 2000. \textbf{In this way, EMaQ provides a quite intuitive and surprising measure of the complexity for offline RL problems.
+This empirical observation also corroborates our discussion in Section \ref{sec:complexity_measure}, encouraging future theoretical investigations into $\bm{\emaqdelta(s,N)}$.}